learn-co-curriculum/react-hooks-npm-lab/README.md

 worry about what packages _those_ packages need.
 Why?
 Because every node package includes a `package.json` file that lists out all dependencies.
 This file lets Node know what to download when we run `npm install`.
-Node will download all the packages, check the `package.json` files present, then download any additional packages, and repeat.
+Node will download all the packages, check the `package.json` files present in each of those packages, download any additional packages, and repeat.

 We will see in future labs that as the number of packages increases, more and more happens when we run `npm install`.
-All _we_ need to worry about, though, is the top-level - what is listed in _our_ application's `package.json` file.
+All _we_ need to worry about, though, is the top level — what is listed in _our_ application's `package.json` file.

 In this code-along, we are going to practice the process of setting up a `package.json` file.
 We will also install an npm package or two and use their